doug-leith/appFirewall/README.md

 The short answer is "none".
 No personal data is shared by this app.

 If you refresh the hostname files (with lists of blacklisted domains) then the web site that hosts the file may log the request (and so your IP address etc).
 Refresh of hostname files is manual only, i.e. only when you press the "Refresh Lists" button on the app preferences page, so you have complete control over this.

 If the app crashes (hopefully not !) then it will send a short backtrace to http://leith.ie to help with debugging.
-There is no personal information in this backtrace, an example is the following:
+There is no personal information in this backtrace, an example of one is the following:

     0   appFirewall                         0x000000010dc3ae1e appFirewall   73246<br>
     1   libsystem_platform.dylib            0x00007fff769b5b5d _sigtramp   29<br>